Chiapas: Colonial period

 The encomienda system that had perpetrated much of the labor-related abuse of the indigenous peoples declined by the end of the 16th century, and was replaced by haciendas.
 However, the use and misuse of Indian labor remained a large part of Chiapas politics into modern times.
 Maltreatment and tribute payments created an undercurrent of resentment in the indigenous population that passed on from generation to generation.
-One uprising against high tribute payments occurred in the Tzeltal communities in the Los Alto region in 1712.
-Soon, the Tzoltzils and Ch'ols joined the Tzeltales in rebellion, but within a year the government was able to extinguish the rebellion.
+One uprising against high tribute payments occurred in the Tzeltal communities in the Los Altos region in 1712.
+Soon, the Tzoltzils and Ch'ols joined the Tzeltales in rebellion, but within a year, the government was able to extinguish the rebellion.

 As of 1778, Thomas Kitchin described Chiapas as "the metropolis of the original Mexicans," with a population of approximately 20,000, and consisting mainly of indigenous peoples.
 The Spanish introduced new crops such as sugar cane, wheat, barley and indigo as main economic staples along native ones such as corn, cotton, cacao and beans.
-Livestock such as cattle, horses and sheep were introduced as well.
-Regions would specialize in certain crops and animals depending on local conditions and for many of these regions, communication and travel were difficult.
+Livestock, such as cattle, horses, and sheep, were introduced as well.
+Regions would specialize in certain crops and animals depending on local conditions, and for many of these regions, communication and travel were difficult.
 Most Europeans and their descendants tended to concentrate in cities such as Ciudad Real, Comitán, Chiapa and Tuxtla.
-Intermixing of the races was prohibited by colonial law but by the end of the 17th century there was a significant mestizo population.
-Added to this was a population of African slaves brought in by the Spanish in the middle of the 16th century due to the loss of native workforce.
+Intermixing of the races was prohibited by colonial law, but by the end of the 17th century, there was a significant mestizo population.
+Added to this was a population of African slaves brought in by the Spanish in the middle of the 16th century due to the loss of the native workforce.

 Initially, "Chiapas" referred to the first two cities established by the Spanish in what is now the center of the state and the area surrounding them.
 Two other regions were also established, the Soconusco and Tuxtla, all under the regional colonial government of Guatemala.
-Chiapas, Soconusco and Tuxla regions were united to the first time as an intendencia during the Bourbon Reforms in 1790 as an administrative region under the name of Chiapas.
+Chiapas, Soconusco, and Tuxla regions were united for the first time as an intendencia during the Bourbon Reforms in 1790 as an administrative region under the name of Chiapas.
 However, within this intendencia, the division between Chiapas and Soconusco regions would remain strong and have consequences at the end of the colonial period.

 Era of Independence

-From the colonial period Chiapas was relatively isolated from the colonial authorities in Mexico City and regional authorities in Guatemala.
+From the colonial period, Chiapas was relatively isolated from the colonial authorities in Mexico City and the regional authorities in Guatemala.
 One reason for this was the rugged terrain.
 Another was that much of Chiapas was not attractive to the Spanish.
 It lacked mineral wealth, large areas of arable land, and easy access to markets.
 This isolation spared it from battles related to Independence.